 Cost of Treating Emergencies

 Sometimes, we can treat a dental emergency with just a small filling, or we might have to extract and replace the tooth.
 In other words, there is no set price for emergency dental care, and should you ever come to see us with an urgent problem, we’ll quickly go over your options before beginning treatment.
-If you’re concerned about any out-of-pocket costs, our practice offers low-to-no interest financing through CareCredit.
+If you’re concerned about any out-of-pocket costs, our dental office offers low-to-no interest financing through CareCredit.